bivsth888/ExpenseTrackerApp/Readme.md

 - Add expenses for each family member
 - View and filter expenses based on family member or month
 - Update and delete expenses
+- Search expenses by description
+- Visualize expenses using pie charts by category and by family member

 ## Adding Family Members and Expenses
 - Use the Add Family Member form to enter the names of family members.
 - Use the Add Expense form to enter expenses, choosing a family member, date, amount, category, and description.
 - View and filter expenses based on family member and month.
 You can also update or delete any existing expense by providing its ID.
+- Use the search bar to find expenses by keywords in their description.

+## Visualize Expenses

+- The Visualize Expenses tab displays pie charts that break down:

+1. Expenses by Category: Understand spending distribution like Food, Transport, etc.
+2. Expenses by Family Member: See which family members are responsible for more spending.

 ## Contributing
 1. Fork the repository to your own GitHub account.